 In comparison, resident taxpayers are subject to pay a certain percentage of their income based on where they fall in a taxable income bracket.
 The percentage ranges from 5% to 30%, depending.
 Anyone who stays over 183 days during a 12-month timeframe is considered a tax resident.

-According to the U.S. Department of State, terrorism, natural disasters and tourist-targeted crimes are serious safety concerns in Indonesia for foreign-born residents.
+According to the U.S. Department of State, terrorism and natural disasters are serious safety concerns in Indonesia for foreign-born residents.
 Terrorist attacks have occurred as recently as 2018.
 While the Indonesian police and its security forces have significantly reduced domestic terrorist organizations’ capacity, they are still present.
 Moreover, said extremists target both official and private establishments, endangering the general public.